 - Through the Office of the Provost's Division of Summer Session, Purdue is accelerating its efforts to provide a year-round academic schedule by continuing to expand summer enrollment and course offerings.

 - In particular, Purdue will implement programs to enhance student achievement, including those to help at-risk, first-year students, and to support high-achieving students seeking an honors degree.
+Example programs include:

 - Summer enrollment has increased by 29 percent since 2012 among undergraduate, graduate and professional students combined.
-The number of credit hours taken during the summer session has increased by 30 percent since summer 2012.
+The number of credit hours taken during the summer session has increased by 38 percent since summer 2012.

-- The 2016 summer session had the largest enrollment on record, with 15,360 students taking summer courses, an increase of about 10 percent over summer 2015.
-The number of credit hours taken during the summer 2016 summer session increased by 15 percent over summer 2015.
+- The 2016 summer session had the largest enrollment on record, with 14,316 students taking summer courses, an increase of about 10 percent over summer 2015.
+The number of credit hours taken during the summer 2016 summer session increased by 12 percent over summer 2015.